mysqljs/mysql/Readme.md

 });
 ```

-When you are done with a connections, just call `end` and the connection will
+When you are done with a connection, just call `connection.end()` and the
-return to the pool, ready to be used again by someone else.
+connection will return to the pool, ready to be used again by someone else.

 ```js
 var mysql = require('mysql');